Dudu (footballer, born 1991)

-Eduardo Rodrigues Souza (born September 20, 1991 in Guararapes), known as Dudu, is a centre forward raised by Flamengo in Brazil.
-He is currently playing for São Gonçalo Esporte Clube.
+Eduardo Rodrigues Souza (born September 20, 1991), known as Dudu, is a Brazilian footballer who plays as a forward for São Gonçalo Esporte Clube.

 Career

-The young Dudu was considered a promising talent when playing in the junior squads of Flamengo, but was not rewarded with a contract and ended up with Corinthians Alagoano (not to be confused with the more illustrious Corinthians of São Paulo).
+Dudu was born in Guararapes.
+As a young player, he was considered a promising talent when playing in the junior squads of Flamengo, but was not rewarded with a contract and ended up with Corinthians Alagoano (not to be confused with the more illustrious Corinthians of São Paulo).
 He then went on loan to Beira-Mar in Portugal.